- UCAS Code: M114

 In addition, students will be required to do two elective modules.
 Optional modules change year on year, so please check with the Law Course Support Team at the start of the semester to confirm which classes are available.

 We use many different methods of assessment, in addition to exams and course work.
 For example, Social Security Law is assessed by students presenting a case.
 Students from all years can participate in various mooting competitions and Strathclyde has impressive success rates in these.
 Many students have also competed successfully in national and international mediation competitions.

 As well as lectures, tutorials and seminars, our teaching methods include experiences such as the Law Clinic and legal practice.
 In Domestic Relations & Evidence, lectures are delivered by webcasts.

-HND Legal Services: Year 1 entry: AAB in the Graded Units; applicants must have at least three years' post-school experience before embarking on FE study.
+Legal Services: Year 1 entry, AAA in Graded Units.
 Other relevant HND qualifications will be considered on an individual basis; please contact us for advice.

-- essay-based Highers/Advanced Highers/A Levels recommended, eg social subjects, Philosophy, Psychology, RMPS
+- essay-based Highers/Advanced Highers/A Levels recommended, for example Social subjects, Philosophy, Psychology, RMPS

 - experience in a law firm is not expected